Caravans - Getting out and about

 Be wary of relying on a satnav’s postcode facility to direct you to site.
 Postcodes can cover large areas in rural districts and you could find yourself on the wrong side of a valley – or even a river – with no way of getting across to the site.

 Many campsite guides include ‘caravan-friendly’ directions.
-For Camping and Caravanning Club Sites, for example, you will find maps in the members’ publication Your Place in the Country and on the site’s page in our Online campsite directory
+For Camping and Caravanning Club Sites, for example, you will find maps in the members’ publication SiteSeeker and on the site’s pages in our online campsite directory.

 Choosing a pitch